Finding solutions beyond medication for intractable epilepsy

-While medications help control seizures in many people with epilepsy, approximately 40 to 50 percent find no relief from drugs.
+While medications help control seizures in many people with epilepsy, approximately 40 to 50 percent have what is known as intractable epilepsy and find no relief from drugs.

 “At one point, we thought medications would be the whole solution to epilepsy, but we now know that’s not the case,” says Michael Smith, MD, director of the Rush Epilepsy Center.
 “Medications are just part of the equation.”

 For some individuals, surgery may be an option, but for others, the risks of surgery far outweigh the benefits.
 If seizures arise from multiple areas of the brain or from especially crucial areas, like the parts of the brain that control speech and movement, surgery could seriously impair the patient.